 - Are interested in graduate school, specifically, doctoral (PhD) studies in fields of the humanities and humanistic social sciences, where people of color have been most severely underrepresented (reference: https://www.mmuf.org/about/eligible-fields-study)

-- Are U.S. Citizens, permanent residents, or recipients of DACA.
+- Are U.S. Citizens, permanent residents, recipients of DACA, and undocumented students.
 International students may apply, but if selected as fellows, they are not eligible for Mellon grant-associated post-graduate benefits.

 Demonstrate commitment to the goals of MMUF: